prithvirajpatilgit/Prediction_COVID19_Diagnosis/README.md

 ## Linkeddln Post link :-

 ## Acknowledgements :-
-1. The Dataset provided by Odinschool Institute and is used for this project.
-2. Special thanks to the contributors and developers of Excel and google colab and also related tools for enabling powerful data analysis and reporting capabilities.
+1. Special thanks to the contributors and developers of Excel and google colab and also related tools for enabling powerful data analysis and reporting capabilities.